Ballal Circle

-Ballal Circle, officially known as Ashoka Circle, is one of the major traffic junction in Mysore city, Karnataka state, India.
+Ashoka Circle, officially known as Ashokapuram, is one of the major traffic junction in Mysore city, Karnataka state, India.

 Location

 Asoka Circle is located between Kuvempunagar and Mysore Palace.

 There is an old park near Ashoka Circle commonly called as Ganesha Park with big trees of long growth.

+It got its name from the simple "Ballal Hotel" which adorned the corner towards RTO / Ramaswami circle.

 Vishwa Maithri Buddha Vihara

 Vishwa Maithri Buddha Vihara Near Ashoka Circle.
 This is one of the Buddhist Vihara in Mysore City With a Mini Prayer Hall and Dome Shaped Exterior as you see in Buddha Viharas Across the world.

 Temples

 There are many temples in Asoka Circle.
-The most important temple is the Anjaneya Swamy temple opposite Sambhrama Restaurant.
+The oldest temple is in Krishnamurthypuram 2nd cross Aralikatte Ganapathi Temple and Guru raghavendra temple opp to Ganesha Park.